-Despite the 30-year existence of the Americans with Disabilities Act-federal civil rights legislation passed in 1990-that prohibits discrimination based on disability, ADS has observed that many for-profit, nonprofit, and government entities in our region have limited knowledge of their responsibilities under the law, particularly in regard to accessible communications.
+Despite the 30-year existence of the Americans with Disabilities Act-federal civil rights legislation passed in 1990-that prohibits discrimination based on disability, ADS has observed that many forprofit, nonprofit, and government entities in our region have limited knowledge of their responsibilities under the law, particularly regarding accessible communications.
 This appears to be true across the nation.